goxr3plus/IntelliJ-to-Eclipse-Formater/README.md

 So i decided to create a plugin for it [ when and how is other thing ]

 Let me know if you want to contribute.

+#### That's a hard job really .... looking inside the generated fxmls .....